ssv5039/OS-Thread-Scheduler/README.md

 ##Overview To-Do List
 - Implement the already skeletonized "myScheduler" class
-- Implement test-bench to self-verify the scehduler
+- Implement test-bench to self-verify the scheduler